209 FRANKLIN STREET NATCHEZ, MISSISSIPPI

 Mississippi School of Folk Arts is a 501c3 non-profit organization bringing together like minded creative thinking people in an environment where the traditional arts are celebrated.
 Mississippi has a rich heritage of craftsmen and artisans and we are celebrating that history with hands on workshops, team building events, exhibitions and studio space for artists.
 We provide an environment where everyone can have the opportunity to touch the past by using the tools and materials of generations of artists and craftsmen, preserving the arts in the process.

-Currently, classes are offered in oil painting, drawing, watercolor, printmaking, dyeing and textile arts, and jewelry making.
+Currently, classes are offered in oil painting, acrylic painting, drawing, watercolor, printmaking, dyeing and textile arts, pottery and clay arts, and jewelry making.
 To learn more and stay up to date with our schedule, please email us firstname.lastname@example.org and ask to be on our mailing list.
+We also list all of our classes on our Class page.

 Education is the core of Mississippi School of Folk Arts.
 We believe that by placing tools in your hands, you can change your world.